UNC-Libraries/SCTS-Documentation/Style Guide.md

 We strive to write ethical and inclusive abstracts that de-center whiteness and give voice to those historically left out of our description.
 In the context of antebellum collections held at UNC, this includes calling out the names of enslaved individuals whenever possible, refraining from valorizing biographical notes for collection creators, and clearly connecting family and plantation names with slavery.
 We do this to present history accurately, to add new access points for researchers, and to make our collection description more inclusive by emphasizing the lives and lived experiences of those documented in UNC’s collections.

-We follow the [A4BLiP voice and style guidelines](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) (outlined above under [Ethical and inclusive description](####ethical-and-inclusive-description)) and consult our internal [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), recommendations for abstract [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md), and recommendations for describing racial and ethnic identities (listed in the [PersNames, CorpNames, Racial and ethnic identities, GeogNames, Titles, Dates, Numbers](#persnames-corpnames-racial-and-ethnic-identities-geognames-titles-dates-numbers).
+We follow the [A4BLiP voice and style guidelines](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) (outlined above under [Ethical and inclusive description](####ethical-and-inclusive-description)) and consult our internal [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), recommendations for abstract [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md), and recommendations for describing racial and ethnic identities (found in the [PersNames, CorpNames, Racial and ethnic identities, GeogNames, Titles, Dates, Numbers](#persnames-corpnames-racial-and-ethnic-identities-geognames-titles-dates-numbers) section below).

 It is important to note that our recommendations and practice of using conscious language and ethical description extends well beyond the abstract.
 We try to embed conscious language and ethical description into all facets of our finding aid, but we emphasize these practices in relation to the abstract since this is the primary and often the first point of entry for many researchers.

-## Abstracts and Collection Overviews for Multi-Series Collections
+## Abstracts and Collection Overviews

 **A good way to write the abstract and collection overview:**

 - Create a collection overview that concisely answers who, what, where, and when about the collection.
+If you have multiple series, you may be able to repurpose the series descriptions here with minor editing.
+The goal is a concise synthesis that makes the series arrangement clear but reduces the detail found at the series level description.

 - Copy the collection overview into the abstract area `(<abstract encodinganalog="520">)`.

 - Edit the abstract so that it's as concise as possible.

 - You may include brief biographical/historical information to provide context for the collection but it is no longer required
-(we no longer have this tag in the finding aid: `<abstract encodinganalog="545">`; if you come across this tag in an existing finding aid, you can remove it, with the option of adding the biographical information to the `<abstract encodinganalog="520">` in brief form)
+(we no longer have this tag in the finding aid: `<abstract encodinganalog="545">`; if you come across this tag in an existing finding aid, you can remove it, with the option of adding a briefer version of the biographical information to the `<abstract encodinganalog="520">`)

 - Review the abstract to make sure that the necessary access points (online catalog headings) can be grounded in it